 3 Unplug the power cable

-Check that the POWER indicator is lit in amber and then unplug the power cable.
+Check that the sound of the cooling fan is quieter and that the POWER indicator is lit steadily in amber, then unplug the power cable.

 The POWER indicator will go off when the power cable is unplugged.